metal-stack/cluster-api-provider-metal-stack/CONTRIBUTING.md

 EOF
 ```

+> [!note]
+> Actually, Calico should be configured using BGP (no overlay), eBPF and DSR.
+An example will be proposed in this repository at a later point in time.

 As soon as the worker node was provisioned, the same provider ID patch as above is required:

 ```bash